Magomed26/identity-sample/README.md

 # identity-sample
-This project demonstrate implementation of functionalities like registration, login using Identity library in ASP.NET Core MVC ewb application.
+This project demonstrate implementation of functionalities like registration, login using Identity library in ASP.NET Core MVC web application.
 Also in this this project you can find lockout, reset password, two-step verification, email confirmation and external login features

 This application uses `user-secrets` for configurations.